• PROGRAM

 SHARE

-• Utilization and revaluation of by-products and surpluses
+• Utilization and value generation for by-products and surpluses

-Through the development of extraction, fractionation, purification and characterization processes of biological components of interest to the agri-food sector, including nutrients (such as proteins and fats), bioactive and technofunctional compounds, and antimicrobials, mainly from sustainable sources (such as biorefineries).
+Through the development of extraction, fractionation and purification processes, and the characterization of those biological components that are of interest to the agri-food sector, including nutrients (such as proteins and fats), bioactive and technofunctional compounds, and antimicrobials, mainly from sustainable sources (such as biorefineries).

 • Alternative sources of protein

 Such as those from plants (“plant-based”), algae, insects or microorganisms.
-This is a strategy to mitigate the environmental impact and recover a healthier diet.
-This includes the production of biomass (for example, microbial), the obtaining and functionalization of ingredients and their application into innovative foods for human and animal nutrition.
+This is a strategy to mitigate environmental impact and get back to a healthier diet.
+This includes the production of biomass (for example, microbial), obtaining and making use of ingredients and their application in innovative foods for human and animal nutrition.

 • Development, optimization and validation of analytical methods